Cato Blue (livery)

 Additionally, all of the 44 Ganz-Mavag built EM/ET electric multiple units, along with one of the English Electric built DM/D EMU units were also repainted in the Cato Blue livery, with the Tranz Metro logo on the side of each car.
-Tranz Scenics 56-foot, 60-foot and 64-foot carriages and AG vans were also repainted in the livery, with the Tranz Scenic logo on each of side of the carriages.
-Several 56-foot carriages, that were used on the Wairarapa Connection until 2007, had the Tranz Metro logo on them.
+Tranz Scenics 56-foot, 60-foot carriages, and AG vans were also repainted in the livery.
+Long distance carriages had the Tranz Scenic logo applied, while short-and-medium distance cars used mainly for commuter services (such as the Capital Connection and Wairarapa suburban service cars) had the Tranz Metro logo.
+A number of cars used mainly for charter fleet services had the Tranz Rail logo applied instead.
+Also, track recording car EM80 was also repainted in Cato Blue.